 - The secret to juicy pork chops is to either brine or marinate them.
 We are using an easy, zesty marinade with olive oil, lemon and lots of spices so the chops are guaranteed to be tender and flavorful

-- The chops are easily cooked indoors or out.
+- The chops are grilled indoors or out.
 A stovetop grill pan works just as well as your outdoor BBQ grill.
 Both will give a terrific sear to the chops and seal in the juices.

 - For the juiciest chops, make sure to buy bone-on, center cut rib pork chops, approximately ¾"-1" thick.
 Bone on pork chops take only a few minutes longer to cook than boneless, but the extra flavor is worth it!

 - The lemon pepper marinade is key for these flavorful chops.
 Combine the olive oil, lemon juice, sugar/sugar substitute, vinegar, soy sauce and the lemon pepper seasoning.
 The pork chops should marinate for at least 2 hours.

 - Combine olive oil, lemon juice, sugar, soy sauce, vinegar, lemon pepper and garlic.
 Pour over pork chops in a large bowl or in a zipper storage bag.
 Put in refrigerator for at least 2 hours.